On this page:

 Schools with 200 or fewer students will receive additional funding, for up to 15 VDSS FTE enrolments, at either the equivalent SRP Core component value (mainstream schools) or Core Stages of Learning component value (specialist schools).

 Schools with enrolments between 201 and 400 students receive a pro-rata allocation.
-Schools with enrolments greater than 400 will not be eligible for this funding.
+Schools with enrolments greater than 400 are not eligible for this funding.

 Online budget planner